SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 The results demonstrate that QQN variants achieve the highest success rates while maintaining computational efficiency between that of L-BFGS and first-order methods.
 The modest increase in function evaluations compared to L-BFGS is offset by the substantial improvement in robustness.

-### 5.2 Performance by Problem Category
+## Performance by Problem Category

-Figure 1 shows success rates by problem category:
+The following figure shows success rates by problem category:

 ![Success Rate by Problem Category](figures/success_by_category.png)

-*Figure 1: Success rates by problem category.
+*Success rates by problem category.
 QQN variants (blue) consistently outperform L-BFGS (orange), Adam (green), and gradient descent (red) across all problem categories except ML-Non-convex where Adam shows competitive performance.
 Error bars represent 95% confidence intervals based on 30 independent runs per algorithm per problem.*

-### 5.3 Ill-Conditioned Problems: Rosenbrock Function
+## Ill-Conditioned Problems: Rosenbrock Function

 The Rosenbrock function, with its narrow curved valley, provides a challenging test case that particularly highlights QQN's advantages: